CyberSift/CyberSift_Documentation/Deployment Guides/README.md

 CyberSift can be deployed in a number of ways, depending on your security and log collection needs.
 If you'd like further information on what you should collect please refer to the [Security Sources Collection Guide Overview](#).Below we outline the most popular methods to deploy CyberSift

+### Overview

+CyberSift can be deployed in one of two ways:
+  - On premise
+  - Cloud based

 ### What Would You Like To Do?

 - I would like to send my firewall connection logs to CyberSift